Older woman practicing yoga in a serene garden, symbolizing the benefits of physical exercise for Alzheimer’s disease.

-A recent experimental study shows how regular physical exercise modulates iron metabolism in both the brain and the muscles.
-The findings also help to better understand the benefits of exercise in Alzheimer’s disease.
+A recent experimental study shows how regular physical exercise affects iron use in both the brain and muscles.
+These findings also help us better understand the benefits of exercise for people with Alzheimer’s disease.

-The study was published in a special issue of the International Journal of Molecular Sciences entitled “Redox-Active Metals in Neurodegenerative Diseases: Therapeutic Implications.”
+The International Journal of Molecular Sciences published the study in a special issue titled “Redox-Active Metals in Neurodegenerative Diseases: Therapeutic Implications.”

 The authors of the study were assisted in tissue collection by Taina Vihavainen and Dzhessie Rait.
 The cryosectioning of mice brains was possible with help from Mirka Tikkanen.
 Galieva Tatjana and Navjot Thind helped with protein isolation from skeleton muscles, and Liisi Soppela isolated RNA from cortical samples.